eduvpn/documentation/INSTANCE_DISCOVERY.md

    file is higher than in the current file;
 5. Overwrite the file you already have if `seq` was incremented.

-The `signed_at` key is just informative and MUST NOT be relied on to be available.
+The `signed_at` key is just informational and MUST NOT be relied on to be available.

 The public key that is currently used is